awsdocs/amazon-sagemaker-developer-guide/doc_source/data-wrangler-getting-started.md

 #### Training XGBoost Classifier<a name="data-wrangler-getting-started-train-xgboost"></a>

+You can train an XGBoost Binary Classifier using either a Jupyter notebook or a Amazon SageMaker Autopilot\.
+You can use Autopilot to automatically train and tune models on the data that you've transformed directly from your Data Wrangler flow\.
+For information about Autopilot, see [Automatically Train Models on Your Data Flow](data-wrangler-autopilot.md)\.

-In the same notebook that kicked off the Data Wrangler job, you can pull the data and train a XGBoost Binary Classifier using the prepared data with minimal data preparation\.
+In the same notebook that kicked off the Data Wrangler job, you can pull the data and train an XGBoost Binary Classifier using the prepared data with minimal data preparation\.

 1. First, upgrade necessary modules using `pip` and remove the \_SUCCESS file \(this last file is problematic when using `awswrangler`\)\.